ethanjansen/archconfigs/install.md

             ```
         * In /etc/modprobe.d/amdgpu.conf add: `blacklist radeon`
         * In /etc/mkinitcpio.conf, ensure `modconf` is included as a HOOK and that `vfio_pci vfio vfio_iommu_type1 amdgpu` (ensure `vfio` modules precede `amdgpu` and that `radeon` is not included) are included as MODULE
-        * Regenerate initramfs and reboot: `mkinitcpio -P`
+        * Regenerate initramfs and reboot: `sudo mkinitcpio -P`
         * Ensure drivers are configured correctly with `lspci -nnk -d {xx:xx}`
             * Where `{xx:xx}` corresponds to the GPU {vendor}:{device}
             * Check that the passthrough GPU is using `vfio-pci` and the host GPU is using `amdgpu`